 Community venues in Tewkesbury Borough can now apply for grants to help them provide somewhere warm for residents during the autumn and winter months.

-Tewkesbury Borough Council is offering the grant to venues such as village halls, community centres and churches to provide ‘warm spaces’ – free, welcoming, safe spaces where residents can go if they are in need and have the opportunity to socialise, eat or take part in activities.
+Following the success of the Warm Spaces community fund launched last year, Tewkesbury Borough Council is once again offering the grant to venues such as village halls, community centres and churches to provide warm spaces – free, welcoming, safe spaces where residents can go to socialise, eat or take part in activities.

-Community venues in the borough are eligible for one-off grants – £500 to support the opening of a venue as a warm space, as well as an additional £500 to help warm spaces provide food and/or activities to residents.
+Community venues in the borough are eligible for a one-off grant of up to £1,000 to support the running of a venue as a warm space and to help provide food and/or activities to residents.

-To help residents easily find their local warm spaces, or learn about support available to meet rising living costs, the council has also created:
+To help residents easily find the support available to meet rising living costs, the council has also created a cost-of-living webpage.